likai1993/Commands/README.md

 ```
 will print out the minumal value.

-### 2. Sometime you may need to kill a set of processes in a time, you can use xargs.
+### 2. Sometime you may need to kill a set of processes in a time, you can use `xargs`.
 ```bash
 ps -ef |grep 'nginx' |awk '{print $2}' |xargs kill -9
 ```